ArtPoon/ggfree/README.md

 ### Slopegraphs

 In general, a slopegraph is a method for visually comparing a paired set of observations.
-To illustrate the use of slopegraphs, I've adapted a carbon dioxide emissions data set similar to the one used by @clauswilke to demonstrate slopegraphs in *Fundamentals of Data Visualization*.
+To illustrate the use of slopegraphs, I’ve adapted a carbon dioxide emissions data set similar to the one used by @clauswilke to demonstrate slopegraphs in *Fundamentals of Data Visualization*.
 This data sets is packaged with `ggfree`:

 ``` r
 require(ggfree)